provenance-io/provenance/x/marker/spec/07_events.md

 ---
 ## Marker Params Updated

-Fires when a `EventMarkerParamsUpdated` the marker modules params have been update via gov proposal.
+Fires when an `EventMarkerParamsUpdated` event occurs, indicating that the marker module's parameters have been updated via a governance proposal.

 Type: `provenance.marker.v1.EventMarkerParamsUpdated`